Keiwen/Trackerstone/README.md

 Current version is 0.6.2 with wild serie and winrate by hour!

-> Experiments with VueJS framework
+> Experiments with VueJS framework and Progressive Web App

 Simple Hearthstone tracker.
 Just track your win and loss.
 On app you'll find:
 - your current rank and star (standard/wild)